 2. Outline how feedback will be reviewed and the approach for taking action

 Research shows that people's willingness to give feedback in engagement surveys is impacted by their confidence that action will be taken.
 It's important that your team knows how data will be used and how actions will be taken after the survey.
-If you've surveyed your team before, remind your team of the previous results and actions that were taken.
-Keep in mind the "what’s in it for me" principle when referencing past actions the team may have benefitted from, and how they stand to benefit in the future.
+If you've surveyed your team before, remind your team of the previous results and actions taken.
+Remember the "what’s in it for me" principle when referencing past actions the team may have benefitted from and how they stand to benefit in the future.

-If you can emphasize the opportunity for your people to get involved with action planning and improvement initiatives, even better.
-This will help them to see that their views are welcome and that the organization is planning to take action.
+If you can emphasize the opportunity for your people to get involved with action planning and improvement initiatives – even better.
+This will help them see that their views are welcome and that the organization plans to take action.

 3. Emphasize the (short!) time commitment needed to complete the survey